Near Shenandoah in Page County, Virginia — The American South (Mid-Atlantic)

 Erected 1999 by the Virginia Department of Historical Resources, sponsored by funding from descendants of Page County Confederate Veterans.
 (Marker Number J-95.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured Catherine Furnace (approx. 1.8 miles away); The Burning of Red Bridge (approx. 2˝ miles away); Somerville Heights (approx. 2˝ miles away); The Stevens Cottage 1890 (approx. 5.4 miles away); Shenandoah Iron Works (approx. 5˝ miles away); Jackson’s 2nd Corps Established (approx. 5.6 miles away); Page County / Shenandoah County (approx. 5.6 miles away); Graves’ Chapel (approx. 6.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Catherine Furnace (approx. 1.8 miles away); The Burning of Red Bridge (approx. 2˝ miles away); Somerville Heights (approx. 2˝ miles away); The Stevens Cottage 1890 (approx. 5.4 miles away); Shenandoah Iron Works (approx. 5˝ miles away); Jackson’s 2nd Corps Established (approx. 5.6 miles away); Page County / Shenandoah County (approx. 5.6 miles away); Graves’ Chapel (approx. 6.3 miles away).
 Touch for a list and map of all markers in Shenandoah.

 Regarding Execution of Summers and Koontz.
 This marker is one of several detailing Civil War activities in Page County, Virginia.
 Please see the Page County Civil War Markers link below.